rvpanoz/soundload/README.md

-## soundload_
+## soundload_ (Work in progress)

-Just a tool for downloading tracks from soundcloud.com
+Desktop app for downloading tracks from soundcloud.com.
+Build with Electron.